Milan-98/Temperature-Converter/README.md

  In this project i learned about text input event properties like "input", "change", "blur", "focus".

- In this one i use "input" eventsand value propertie.
+ In this one i use "input" events and value propertie.